Pie Pastry: In

-through the feed tube until the dough just holds together when pinched.
-If
+the pastry and process just until the pastry holds together when pinched.
+Add

 chilled, remove from refrigerator and place on a lightly

 uniform thickness, keep lifting up and turning the pastry a quarter

 turn as you roll (always roll from the center of the pastry outwards

-the dough in half and gently transfer to a
+pin and gently transfer to a

 9 inch (23 cm) pie pan.
 Brush off any excess flour and tuck the

-pastry under itself.
+overhanging pastry under itself.
 Use a fork to make a decorative

 border or else crimp the

 edges using your fingers.
+Refrigerate

-Preheat oven to 350 degrees F (180
+Preheat your oven to 350 degrees F (180

 degrees C).
 Place the oven rack in the bottom third of the oven.

-sheet and bake for about 8 minutes or until lightly browned and
+sheet and bake for about 6 minutes or until lightly browned and

 fragrant.
 Let cool and then chop coarsely.

-bowl placed over a saucepan of simmering water, melt the
+In a heatproof bowl placed over a saucepan of simmering water, melt the

 In a large bowl, whisk

 pastry crust from the refrigerator and place the pie plate on a large

-whipped cream or vanilla ice cream.
+temperature with whipping cream or vanilla ice cream.

 Makes one 9 inch (23 cm) pie.